kevinpryan/caf-subtype-analysis/README.md

 (Pelon et al. 2020)

-FACS gating strategies can be used to isolate these various subpopulations.
+FACS gating strategies can be used to isolate these subpopulations.
 The Mechta-Grigoriou group have done this and have generated bulk RNA-sequencing data for the S1, S3 and S4 subpopulations.
 They generated scRNA-sequencing data for the S1 subpopulation.
 This data was deposited on the European Genome Phenome Archive, and was accessed via a Data Transfer Agreement.

 The following summarises the data obtained: